 Types of User Accounts

-Do you already have an HPC-enabled account, but are unsure what what kind of account you have and which login nodes and partitions you should use?
+Do you already have an HPC-enabled account, but are unsure what kind of account you have and which login nodes and partitions you should use?
 Have you heard terms like “legacy SCC/HLRN account” and are unsure of what that means or if it applies to you?
 Then this page is for you.

 User Account Types